Living in Avenir Palm Beach Gardens: Neighborhoods, Prices, Builders & Lifestyle Guide

 Upstairs, one of the more memorable features is the owner’s suite arrangement with two separate ensuite-style sides.
 That kind of layout is practical, and for many couples, it is more than a novelty.
 Separate closet and bath spaces can make daily routines much smoother.

-Luxury owner’s suite bedroom with large windows and modern furnishings in a GL Homes Polaris model at Avenir Palm Beach Gardens
+Luxury owner’s suite bedroom with large windows

 Another highlight is the dramatic two-story lobby and gallery-style transition between formal living and dining spaces.
 It creates a cleaner entertaining experience and gives the home a stronger sense of arrival.